ramamimu/ramamimu/README.md

 1. postgress-sql
 2. relational-databases

-`Don't forget to check my linkedin out :D. go runnin' your mouse to aside bar and let's see what i've done with my proyect :'D`
+`Don't forget to check my linkedin out :D. go runnin' your mouse to aside bar and let's see what i've done with my project :'D`

 <hr/>